Why We Publish this Blog

 Most of the articles were written by the following authors:

-Bob Richards, a retired financial advisor (CPA-inactive).
-Bob was a retirement expert and counseled people age 60 plus who were entering retirement or already retired.
+Larry Klein, publisher, is a retired financial advisor (CPA-retired).
+Larry is a retirement expert and counseled people age 60 plus who were entering retirement or already retired.
 Following that successful career, he counseled financial advisors on how to serve retirees.
-He wrote the book (under a pen name) “Marketing Financial Services to Seniors” and created the Certified Retirement Financial Advisor training and co-created the “IRA Expert” training for financial professionals who wanted to hone their expertise in financial retirement issues.
+He wrote the book "Marketing Financial Services to Seniors" and created the Certified Retirement Financial Advisor training and co-created the "IRA Expert" training for financial professionals who wanted to hone their expertise in financial retirement issues.
+He has been a frequent speaker in the financial services industry.

-Bob believes that most retirees are far under-earning what they should be on their assets due to financial advisors who give poor advice and retirees who make emotionally-based investment decisions.
+Larry believes that most retirees are far under-earning what they should be on their assets due to financial advisors who give poor advice and retirees who make emotionally-based investment decisions.
 As examples, few financial advisors will recommend individual preferred stocks on which one can safely earn 5% (as of November 2015).
 Rather, these financial advisors will recommend a mutual fund which pays them a higher commission yet has fewer benefits.
-Yet other advisors desire to do what is in their clients’ best interest but are often ignorant as there is no training to be a financial advisor.
+Yet other advisors desire to do what is in their client's best interest but are often ignorant as there is no training to be a financial advisor (all you need to do is pass a simple multiple choice test).

 Retirees will make their own mistakes such as having a preference for short term investments.
 Someone age 70 thinking short term is foolish.
 We know that their life expectancy is 16 years so to make investments for only the next 12 months is what we call emotionally-based investing.
 This can severely harm the investor's financial condition.